hyperxpro/HexDecimal/README.md

 # HexDecimal
-Convert Hex To Decimal In Java
+Convert Hex To Decimal and Decimal To Hex In Java

 ```Java
 public class Main {